johngao2/EM-hotel-demand/README.md

   - debug weird negative values
 - test with more subdivisions in a day
 - test new lambdas with large scale non-independent choice assumptions
+- check that lambda is treated consistently wrt intraday scaling
+- check that lambda error relative to true lambda is consistent
+- try new features

 ## Other notes: